 General introduction to the regulatory framework

 Under Norwegian law a distinction can be made between three types of collective investment schemes: mutual funds that are undertakings for collective investment in transferable securities (UCITS) funds,5 non-UCITS mutual funds and other collective investment schemes.
 Mutual funds fall within the scope of the Norwegian Investment Fund Act (the IF Act).
-As a general rule, all open-ended funds investing in financial instruments9 and bank deposits fall within the scope of the IF Act.
-Managers of non-UCITS mutual funds exceeding the threshold values of the AIFMD (€100 million under management) are regulated by the Norwegian Alternative Investment Fund Manager Act (AIF Act), implementing the AIFMD, meaning that such managers must be authorised AIFMs and comply with the AIF Act.
+As a general rule, all open-ended funds investing in financial instruments6 and bank deposits fall within the scope of the IF Act.
+Managers of non-UCITS mutual funds exceeding the threshold values of the AIFMD (€100 million under management) are regulated by the Norwegian Alternative Investment Fund Manager Act (the AIF Act), implementing the AIFMD, meaning that such managers must be authorised AIFMs and comply with the AIF Act.
 Sub-threshold managers may 'opt in' to benefit, in the future, from the marketing provisions of the AIF Act in other EEA jurisdictions.

-All types of funds other than mutual funds regulated under the IF Act are unregulated (at the fund level) in Norway.
-Closed-ended funds and open-ended funds investing in asset classes other than financial instruments and bank deposits (e.g., real property, commodities (directly and not in derivatives)), generally fall outside the scope of the IF Act.
+All funds other than mutual funds are currently unregulated (at the fund level) in Norway.
+Closed-ended funds and open-ended funds investing in asset classes other than financial instruments and bank deposits (e.g., real property and commodities (directly and not in derivatives)), generally fall outside the scope of the IF Act.
 Following the entry into force of the AIF Act on 1 July 2014, the management and marketing of shares in such funds are regulated under the AIF Act.
 Norwegian law will reflect the additional EU fund types as European venture capital funds (EuVECAs), European social entrepreneurship funds (EuSEFs) and European long-term investment funds (ELTIFs), and money market fund regulations are incorporated into the EEA Agreement and implemented in Norwegian law.
 Legislation implementing the EuVECA and EuSEF regulations was adopted in June 2021, and is expected to be enacted shortly.

 Activity falling within the scope of the IF Act, the AIF Act and the ST Act is under the supervision of the FSAN.